-- To find the Avaya Mentor videos on YouTube, go to www.youtube.com/AvayaMentor and do one of the following: - Enter a key word or key words in the Search Channel to search for a specific product or topic. - Scroll down Playlists, and click a topic name to see the list of videos available for the topic.
+- To find the Avaya Mentor videos on YouTube, go to www.youtube.com/AvayaMentor and do one of the following: - Enter a keyword or keywords in the Search Channel to search for a specific product or topic. - Scroll down Playlists, and click a topic name to see the list of videos available.
 For example, Contact Centers.